-- ➤ The candidate must be at least 4th degree black belt holder. - > The candidate must be a former provincial team coach. - ➤ The candidate must be a physical education university graduate or hold at least a 2nd level in the national trainer's certification program or show other qualifications or experience judged adequate by the CTFI selection committee. - The candidate must be certified in First Aid and CPR. - ➤ The candidate must have been present at a minimum of one ITF World Championship as an athlete or other member of the Canadian Delegation. - ➤ The candidate must attend National Umpire Training or ITF International Umpire Course (IUC) within 12 months prior to the World Championships to ensure they are familiar with the current rules of competition. - > The candidate must be recommended by his provincial federation. - The candidate must apply as Head Coach to the Canadian federation.
+- ➤ The candidate must be at least 4th degree black belt holder. - The candidate must be a former provincial team coach. - The candidate must hold post-secondary education in a related field (such as physical education, kinesiology, etc.), hold at least National Coaching Certification Program (NCCP) Competition, and NCCP Instruction, or show other qualifications or experience judged adequate by the CTFI Executive Committee. - The candidate must be certified in First Aid and CPR. - ➤ The candidate must have been present at a minimum of one ITF World Championship as an athlete or other member of the Canadian Delegation. - ➤ The candidate must have at minimum a Canadian National Umpire B certification within 24 months prior to application for the Coach position. - The candidate must be recommended by their provincial federation. - ➤ The candidate must apply as Head Coach to the Canadian federation. - ➤ Head Coaches are appointed for a minimum term of one World Championship cycle (approximately two years), with the possibility to extend for a second cycle.
+They may serve for a maximum of two consecutive World Championship cycles, after which the position will be